-- 1. If you're working with a coalition, plan a meeting and agree on activities - 2.
-Recruit partners to support the work - 3.
-Launch a student poster contest or video contest, with winning entries to be displayed during September - 4.
-Enlist health care providers to share information on attendance during back-to-school checkups - 5.
-If you're planning to look at data, approach appropriate school or district officials about the availability of attendance information - 6.
+- 1. Recruit partners, work with a coalition, plan a meeting and agree on activities. - Launch a student poster contest or video contest, with winning entries to be displayed during September. - 3.
+Enlist health care providers to share information on attendance during back-to-school checkups - 4.
+Plan how you will use data to map the attendance gap.
+Approach appropriate school or district officials about the availability of attendance information. - 5.
 Identify one or two local schools that are bright spots.
 These schools serve low-income students, but have better-than-average attendance can inspire others to act.